Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

 After learning the functions $\fv$ and $\gv$, for a given query $x$, we can retrieve based on the highest inner-product $\fv(x)^\intercal\gv(y)$ from $y\in\{y_1,\ldots,y_N\}$.
 This approach has a natural probabilistic interpretation: ``retrieve $y$, if $y$ is more likely to appear together than independently, \ie $p(x,y)\gg p(x)p(y)$''.
 In addition to the interpretable retrieval scheme, the retrieval system can benefit from the learned spectral structure.
-That is, when successfully learned, most of the necessary information to reconstruct the CDK is concentrated in the first few dimensions, \ie the most significant modes.
-We can thus potentially reduce the dimensionality of the learned embedding, essentially compressing it.
+That is, when successfully learned, the NeuralSVD representations are ideally stacks of \emph{ordered} top-$L$ singular functions of the CDK.
+The representations can thus be called \emph{structured} in the sense that the coordinates of representations are ordered by the associated singular values, and also each coordinate encodes exclusive information since different coordinates are constructed so as to be effectively orthogonal.
+We can thus potentially reduce the dimensionality of the embedding, by keeping only informative coordinates.

-\paragraph{Experiment.} We aimed to learn $L=512$ singular functions, parameterizing them by a single network.
-We empirically found that \nsvdseq{} performed much worse than \nsvdjnt{} as discussed in the last paragraph in Sec.~\ref{sec:seq_nesting}, only achieving Precision@100 around 0.2.
+\textbf{Experiment.} We aimed to learn $L=512$ singular functions, parameterizing them by a single network.
+We followed the standard training setup in the literature~\citep{Hwang--Kim--Hong--Kim2020IIAE}.
+We report the Precision@100 (P@100) and mean average precision (mAP) scores on the two test splits in the literature; we defer the definition of these metrics to \S\ref{app:sec:cdk_exp_detail}.
+We empirically found that \nsvdseq{} performed much worse than \nsvdjnt{} as discussed in Remark~\ref{rem:which_version_nesting}, only achieving Precision@100 around 0.2.
 Hence, we only report the result from \nsvdjnt{}.
 Since SpIN and NeuralEF are not directly applicable to asymmetric kernels, we do not include them in the comparison.
-We followed the standard training setup in the literature~\citep{Hwang--Kim--Hong--Kim2020IIAE}.
-We report the Precision@100 (P@100) and mean average precision (mAP) scores on the two test splits in the literature; see Table~\ref{tab:sketchy}.
-This shows that the CDK-based retrieval learned by NeuralSVD, albeit simple, can outperform the state-of-the-art representation learning methods based on generative models or with additional knowledge.
-Moreover, NeuralSVD learns \emph{structured} representations, while the baselines only learn unstructured ones.